R for SAS users: Lesson 3

 • method = laplace, a maximum-likelihood method, specified to obtain AIC values

-/* Independent errors */
+/* Unstructured covariance */

 proc glimmix data = fungicide method = laplace;